-Be very mindful of the fact that your questions also tell a lot about you.
+Be very mindful of the fact that your questions tell a lot about you.
 So don’t blow them.
-Don’t ask a shallow question whose answer is front and center on the website homepage.
+In other words, don’t ask a shallow question whose answer is front and center on the website homepage.
 This will just show that you didn’t dig very deep with your research.
 Instead, ask a question that digs deeper into the strategy of the company or industry.
-Or ask a question that demonstrates you’re looking to develop your career, not just find a job.
+Or ask a question that demonstrates you’re seeking to advance your career over time, not just find a job with a paycheck.
 Here are some ideas:

 - Ask the hiring manager how they would describe their management style.
 One way to ask the question is “How would your employees describe your management style?”
 You can also go a step further by asking what their employees like best about working for them.

-- Ask what your hiring manager likes the most about the company and how much longer they can see themselves working for the company
+- Ask what your hiring manager likes the most about the company and how much longer they can see themselves working for the company.

 - Ask if the company has any core values or principals that it operates by and uses to make difficult decision.
 As a follow up, you could ask for any recent examples that come to mind where the core values especially came into play.